mschwab56/streembitseed/README.md

 The account name must be unique on the network.
 Please change the default "your_account_name" value otherwise the software won't be able to connect to the network.
 If the account name is not defined the application will use the address:port hash (SHA1) for account name.

-address: enter the IP address of the server in which the streemio-seed application is executed.
+address: enter the IP address of the server in which the streembitseed application is executed.

 Seeds: array of seed nodes.
 Default is seed.streemio.org, seed.streemio.net, seed.streemio.biz and seed.streemio.co.

 discoverysrvc: implements the discovery service.
-The discovery service has an important role in the Streemio network to assist in propogating information about the nodes.
+The discovery service has an important role in the Streembit network to assist in propogating information about the nodes.

 Log settings: define the level of log.

 wsserver: whether start a WebSocket listener or not.
-WebSocket listener serves Streemio clients which unable to open a TCP port and use the WebSocket fallback.
+WebSocket listener serves Streembit clients which unable to open a TCP port and use the WebSocket fallback.

-Private network: please refer to the private network documention for more information about the Streemio private networks.
+Private network: please refer to the private network documention for more information about the Streembit private networks.

 ```json
 {